 The kora slumped.
 “What do I do?”
 She whispered.
 “It was an accident, I didn’t mean to, I loved him... if only he’d gotten away from his useless wife, I could have saved him...”

 “Cosette, go call the police please.”
 Tramp said to the shocked archan.
 “Tell them we’ve got a murderer on our hands they need to come and get.”

-Tramp returned to his office hours later.
+Tramp returned to his office hours later, pockets clinking from the ample payment Cosette had provided.
 He’d had to report to the cops, but now, now he could kick back and relax.
 He locked the door, put his feet up and sighed.

 The phone rang.

 He ignored it.
 It could wait for a day or two.

 Other Monster stories: Sweetpea, Vivika, Ponder, Maynard, Sabine